-Apple Bread – This quick and easy apple bread recipe is loaded with shredded apples, ensuring moist, delicious fresh apple flavor and texture in every bite!
+A quick and easy Apple Bread recipe that’s loaded with shredded apples, ensuring moist, delicious fresh apple flavor and texture in every bite!

 Around here, we call this Grandma Barb’s Apple Bread.
 Because my mom has been making this Apple Bread for as long as our daughters can remember.

 This apple bread recipe is an especially wonderful treat during the fall, when the trees of local apple orchards are hanging heavy with crisp, sweet fruit.
 And the bread’s even better when made with apples from your very own backyard trees (right?!).

 Mom has always liked to bake with apples, and this is one recipe I can count on her making every single fall.
 I even placed an order for a loaf when I knew she was due for a visit!

 How to make apple bread